SeldonIO/seldon-core/docs-gb/getting-started/README.md

 # Getting Started

 {% hint style="info" %}
-Some dependencies may require that the (virtual) machines on which you deploy, support the SSE4.2 instruction set or x86-64-v2 microarchitecture.
+**Note**: Some dependencies may require that the (virtual) machines on which you deploy, support the SSE4.2 instruction set or x86-64-v2 microarchitecture.
 If `lscpu | grep sse4_2` does not return anything on your machine, your CPU is not compatible, and you may need to update the (virtual) host's CPU.
 {% endhint %}